hpdolphin/ParseStore/README.md

 ## Set up your Mailgun account (optional)

-1. Create a MailGun account (for sending email when purchases are made).
+1. Create a MailGun account (for sending emails when purchases are made).
 2. Add Mailgun keys to /CloudTest/cloud/main.js
 3. Deploy the updated code with "parse deploy"
 4. Checkpoint: run your app in the simulator; enter your real email address while making the purchase.
 It should send you an email.